 All About Aurora Postage Stamp Trains

 Passenger car styles were often specific to the railroads on which they ran.
 For example, Trix's Vista-Dome (below) appears to be based on the Pleasure Dome, a car made by Pullman in 1950 for the Santa Fe (right).
 Also, dome cars were used on western lines almost exclusively; more information here.
 Making matters worse, Trix deliberately made all of their passenger cars as much as 15% shorter than their real-life counterparts in order to better navigate tight curves.
 (Arnold did the same thing with their passenger cars, while Röwa and Rivarossi chose to make correctly-proportioned models.)

 Unfortunately, between their short length, generic styling and totally made-up paint schemes, Trix's cars were all pure fantasy, and in these days of prototypically accurate models, their only real value is nostalgia.

-In the early 1970s, American Tortoise (a.k.a.
-Model Power) took over the Minitrix passenger car line and released them in many road names, including those originally sold by Aurora.
+In 1970, American Tortoise took over distribution of the Minitrix passenger car line.
+Subsequently the cars began appearing branded for Model Power, and they were released in many road names, including those originally sold by Aurora.
 These re-issues are often mistaken to be Postage Stamp cars; however, the big giveaway is that they have black trucks instead of light grey.
 Production of these cars presumably continued until the late 1990s, when Trix went bankrupt, and their new owner, Märklin, ended production of all North American models.

 Return to: Rolling Stock